Huaguang Dadi: Patron deity of Cantonese opera

-Journey to the South
+In Journey to the South

-Huaguang Dadi is the protagonist of the 17th-century novel Journey to the South.
-In Journey to the South, the tale recounts the story of Huaguang Dadi, originally a fire spirit who attained deity status after listening to Tathāgata Buddha's teachings for an extended period.
-However, Huaguang offended Tathāgata by killing Duhuo Gui during one of Buddha's preaching sessions.
-As a consequence, he was reborn as Ma Lingguan, the son of the Goddess of Mount Ma'er, also referred to as Sanyen Lingguan due to his three eyes.
-Tragically, Ma Lingyao met his demise when he tried to steal Ziwei Dadi's golden lance and was killed by him.
-Fortunately, Miaole Tianzun (妙樂天尊), a senior deity, facilitated his rebirth as the son of the deity Douniugong Tianwang.
+Huaguang Dadi is the protagonist of the 17th-century Ming dynasty novel Journey to the South (南遊記).
+In the novel, Huaguang is originally a fire spirit named Miaojixiang (妙吉祥).
+After receiving teachings from Tathāgata Buddha, he obtains supernatural abilities.
+However, after killing Duhuo Gui during a Buddhist assembly, he comes into conflict with Tathāgata.
+He is later reborn as Ma Lingguan (馬靈官), the son of the deity of Mount Ma'er.
+Because of his divine origin, he is born with three eyes and is also known as Sanyan Lingguan (三眼靈官).
+Ma Lingguan later dies after attempting to obtain Ziwei Dadi's golden lance, after which Miaole Tianzun (妙樂天尊) arranges his rebirth as the son of Douniugong Tianwang.

-Under the tutelage of Miaole Tianzun, Huaguang honed numerous abilities and was gifted a versatile Three-Cornered Golden Brick that could transform into anything he desired.
-The Jade Emperor appointed him as the Great Marshal of the Troops and Horses of the Ministry of Fire.
-However, during an official banquet in the Heavenly Palace, Huaguang caused mayhem by striking the Crown Prince of Heaven, shattering the Heavenly Mirror (a prison for malevolent spirits), and setting fire to the Southern Heavenly Gate.
-His disruptive actions in Heaven were eventually quelled by Xuantian Shangdi.
+After receiving instruction from Miaole Tianzun, Huaguang continues his cultivation and acquires magical weapons, including the Three-Cornered Golden Brick.
+The Jade Emperor later appoints him as the Great Marshal of the Troops and Horses of the Ministry of Fire.
+During his service in Heaven, Huaguang causes disturbances in the celestial court, including damaging the Heavenly Mirror and setting fire to the Southern Heavenly Gate.
+His rebellion is eventually suppressed by Xuantian Shangdi.